Cyborg-Ved/NewInDocker1.13/README.md

 Run 'docker COMMAND --help' for more information on a command.
 ```
-4) its advance feature in `docker system` check with help
+4) It have advance feature in `docker system` check with help
 ```
 root@debian:~# docker system --help